Acthar Gel, H.P.

 What should I avoid while using Acthar Gel, H.P.?

 Do not receive a "live" vaccine while using Acthar Gel, H.P..
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+The vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Acthar Gel, H.P. side effects